phelipetls/mapsbr/docs/source/index.rst

 Examples
 --------

-Learn how to use the package in examples section:
+Learn how to use the package with examples:

 .. toctree::